cs261-2022-group22/MentorBank/README.md

 The main file is `docker-compose.yml`, where all components of the MentorBank are defined, majorly 3 submodules, `backend`, `database` and `frontend`.
 These correspond to the actural project structure.

-In the `dockerfiles/` there are several `.Dockerfile` files, they are Docker configurations for each containers.
+In the `dockerfiles/` there are several docker configuration files, they are Docker configurations for each containers.

 In `examples/`, there is one `nginx-reverse-proxy-tls.conf` demonstrating how to configure Nginx TLS reverse proxy to secure your installation.